wardromeijnders/LBDA/README.md

 - Make sure you have Gurobi installed.
 Any recent version should do, but the code was written and tested with Gurobi 9.
-The headers should be available in some standard location (up to you, as long as the linker can find them).
-Since this is commercial software, you need to perform this step yourself.
+The headers should be available in some standard location based on your `GUROBI_HOME` environment variable.
+Since this is proprietary software, you need to set this up yourself.

 - For linear algebra, we use [Armadillo](http://arma.sourceforge.net/), which is generally available for most distributions.
 The code was written and tested with